holoviz/holonote/doc/apps/index.md

 # Apps

-Will give you examples of how to integrate holonote in your apps with the use of the rest of the HoloViz ecosystem.
+Examples of how to apply HoloNote with other tools from the HoloViz ecosystem to build applications that include annotations.

 ```{toctree}
 :titlesonly: